usnistgov/multibag-py/docs/multibag-profile-spec.md

 A Multibag Head Bag MUST contain a special directory located outside of the `data` directory which is referred to as a _Multibag Tag Directory_.
 The location of this directory is given as the value of the `Multibag-Tag-Directory` metadata element in the `bag-info.txt` file (see section, [Multibag Metadata Elements](#Multibag_Metadata_Elements)) as a file path relative to the bag's base directory; if the element is not given, the location of MUST be a directory directly within the bag's base directory called `multibag`.

-The directory MUST contain two files called `group-members.txt` and `group-directory.txt`, respectively.
+The directory MUST contain two files called `member-bags.tsv` and `file-lookup.tsv`, respectively.
 The directory may contain other files, but applications that support this profile can ignore them to properly interact with bags in the bag aggregation.

-<a name="The_group-members.txt_File"></a>
+<a name="The_member-bags.tsv_File"></a>
-### The `group-members.txt` File
+### The `member-bags.tsv` File

 _This section is normative._

-The purpose of the `group-members.txt` file is to allow applications to know which other bags belong to a Multibag aggregation by examining the aggregation's Head Bag.
+The purpose of the `member-bags.tsv` file is to allow applications to know which other bags belong to a Multibag aggregation by examining the aggregation's Head Bag.
 It also allows the application to retrieve the other member bags from remote locations if they are so available.

-The `group-members.txt` is a text file that lists the names of the bags that make up the Multibag aggregation.
-Each line of the file has the format:
+The `member-bags.tsv` is a text file that lists the names of the bags that make up the Multibag aggregation.
+Each line of the file contains one or more TAB-delimited fields and has the format:

 ```
-BAGNAME [URL]
+BAGNAME[\tURL][\t...][\t# COMMENT]
 ```

-where BAGNAME is the name of the bag.
-This name should match the name of the base directory; it should not matched a serialized form of the bag.
-URL is a URL from which a serialized copy of the bag can be retrieved.
-The URL field is optional.
+where "\t" is a single TAB character.
+The first field, BAGNAME, is the name of a bag that is part of the aggregation.
+This name should match the name of the bag's base directory; it should not matched a serialized form of the bag.
+The name may be followed by one or space characters (i.e. before a delimiting TAB character); these must not be considered part of the bagname.

+The second field, if provided, is an absolute URL from which a serialized copy of the bag can be retrieved.
+This document does not specify how one can deserialize the file stream into the named bag; however, providers should employ common conventions such as filename extensions (e.g. ".zip") or HTTP content-types (e.g. "application/zip") to indicate the necessary mechanism for recreating the member bag.
+The URL field is optional; when it is not provided, applications must rely on other information not specified by this document for determining where and how to retrieve the member bag referred to by the name.

+Additional fields may appear after the URL field.
+If additional fields are provided but a URL is not applicable or known, the second field must be an emtpy string (that is, two consecutive TAB characters will appear after the BAGNAME).
+The form and meaning of the additional fields beyond the URL are not specified by this document, with except for the following:  a column that begins with a pound sign ('#') and a space indicates the start of a human-readable comment, and all subsequent characters in that line can be considered part of that comment.

-The order that bags are listed in is significant to the mechanism for combining Multibag bags into a single bag, as described in section, [Combining Multibags Into a Single Bag](#Combining_Multibags_Into_a_Single_Bag).
+The order that bags are listed in the file is significant to the mechanism for combining Multibag bags into a single bag, as described in section, [Combining Multibags Into a Single Bag](#Combining_Multibags_Into_a_Single_Bag).
 The last bag named in the list MUST be the Head Bag for the aggregation.

 #### Example

 _This section is non-normative._

-<a name="The_group-directory.txt_File"></a>
+<a name="The_file-lookup.tsv_File"></a>
-### The `group-directory.txt` File
+### The `file-lookup.tsv` File

 _This section is normative._

-The purpose of the `group-directory.txt` file is to allow applications to locate individual files across all of the aggregation's bags without having to open and examine all of the bags; rather, an application need only open the HeadBag to discover a file's location.
+The purpose of the `file-lookup.tsv` file is to allow applications to locate individual files across all of the aggregation's bags without having to open and examine all of the bags; rather, an application need only open the HeadBag to discover a file's location.

-The `group-directory.txt` file is a text file that lists the names of files available in the union of all the bags that make up the Multibag aggregation with an indication of in which bag the file is stored.
-Each line of the file has the format:
+The `file-lookup.tsv` file is a text file that lists the names of files available in the union of all the bags that make up the Multibag aggregation with an indication of in which bag the file is stored.
+Each line of the file contains two fields separated by a single TAB character; that is, each line has the format:

 ```
-FILEPATH BAGNAME
+FILEPATH\tBAGNAME
 ```

-where FILEPATH is the path to the file relative to the bag's base directory, and BAGNAME is the name of the bag in the aggregation that the file is located in.
+where "\t" is a TAB character, FILEPATH is the path to the file relative to the bag's base directory, and BAGNAME is the name of the bag in the aggregation that the file is located in.
+One or more space characters may appear before or after the TAB; these must not be considered part of the FILEPATH or the BAGNAME fields.

-Creators of Multibag-compliant bags should include in the `group-directory.txt` lising all files that users might want easy access to--i.e. the ability to extract an individual file from its enclosing bag without having to potentially unserialize and search all of the bags in the aggregation.
+Creators of Multibag-compliant bags should include in the `file-lookup.tsv` lising all files that users might want easy access to--i.e. the ability to extract an individual file from its enclosing bag without having to potentially unserialize and search all of the bags in the aggregation.
 All files under the `data` directories in all of the bags SHOULD be listed in the file.
 Other metadata or tag files outside of the `data` directories MAY be listed as well.

 <a name="Multibag_Aggregation_Updates"></a>
 ## Multibag Aggregation Updates